-Registration requirements can place very different types of burdens and rights concerns on those covered.
+Registration requirements can place very different types of burdens on those covered.
 For example, in Kazakhstan, under its 2016 law, nonprofits that register face extensive reporting requirements that require not only providing information about the money being received from abroad by a nonprofit but details about how it will be used in programming.
 It also requires individuals who were registering to provide their unique tax ID number, which has in the past been made public with other reported information, increasing the risk these individuals may face potential personal fraud and harassment.
+Under a proposed foreign influence registry in Peru covered organizations would have to report twice a year their plans, programs, activities, and donations, creating a costly and intrusive compliance burden.